The Mahabharata (1989 film)

+The Mahabharata is a 1989 television miniseries and film adaptation of the Hindu epic Mahabharata, directed by Peter Brook.
+It is based upon the French-language stage play based on the epic, written by Jean-Claude Carrière and directed by Brook in 1985.
+The film features a large ensemble cast, including Vittorio Mezzogiorno, Andrzej Seweryn, Georges Corraface, Mallika Sarabhai, Miriam Goldschmidt, Jeffrey Kissoon, Sotigui Kouyaté, Ciarán Hinds, and Erika Alexander.
+The musical score was composed by Toshiyuki Tsuchitori, drawing upon the work of Rabindranath Tagore.

-The Mahabharata is a 1989 film adaptation of the Hindu epic Mahabharata, directed by Peter Brook.
-Brook's original 1985 stage play was nine hours in length and toured worldwide for four years.
-In 1989, and abridged adaptation, just short of six hours, was made as a television miniseries.
-This was in return edited into a nearly three-hour cut for theatrical release.
-The screenplay was the result of eight years' work by Brook, Jean-Claude Carrière and Marie-Hélène Estienne.
+Brook's original stage production was nine hours in length and toured worldwide for four years.
+In 1989, this abridged adaptation, just short of six hours, was made as a miniseries.
+This was in return edited into a nearly three-hour cut for theatrical release, which premiered at the 46th Venice International Film Festival.

 Synopsis

 In general terms, the story involves epic incidents between two warring families, the Pandavas (representing good) and the Kauravas (representing evil).
 Each side, being the offspring of kings and gods, struggles for dominion.
 They have both been advised by the god Krishna to live in harmony and abstain from the bloody lust for power.
 Their fights come to threaten the very order of the Universe.
 The plot is framed by a dialogue between the Brahmin sage Vyasa and the Hindu deity Ganesha, and directed towards an unnamed Indian boy who comes to inquire as to the story of the human race.